OceanOptics/FloatProcessor/README.md

   - ADD support other float models: APEX
   - ADD Dark corrections to fluorescence chlorophyll *a* profiles
   - ADD drift correction to attenuation profiles
-  - IMPROVE NPQ correction with Xing17 using PAR signal
+  - IMPROVE NPQ correction with current consensus
-  - ADD export in NetCDF format
   - IMPROVE remove warnings from gsw when NaN values
   - REFACTORING process.py in one class
   - ADD Order float by active|more recent deployment in dashboard status